wp-plugins/ect-product-carousel/readme.txt

 == Description ==

 Add a sliding product image carousel on your WordPress integrated Ecommerce Templates site.
-Choose between showing products from a specific category or from the whole store and generate the code that can be placed on any of your WordPress pages.
+Choose between showing products from a specific category, products marked as recommended or from the whole store and generate the code that can be placed on any of your WordPress pages.

 Please note, the ECT Product Carousel plug-in is only available for Ecommerce Templates shopping cart software WordPress integration.